 (2) The long title of this Order is "An Order relating to the safety, health and welfare of persons at work in workplaces and for matters connected herewith".

 Application of Order.

-2. Except as otherwise expressly provided in this Order (but not the regulations), this Order shall apply to all workplaces.
-[S 95/2013]
+2. (1) Except as otherwise expressly provided in this Order (but not the regulations), this Order shall apply to workplaces within the class or description of workplaces specified in the First Schedule.